acd19ml/portfoliomind/README.md

-# AI Hedge Fund
+# Portfoliomind

-An AI-powered hedge fund that uses multiple LLM agents to analyze and trade stocks.
+AI-Agents that uses multiple LLM agents to analyze and trade crypto.

 ## Features